jinming2/AIMeetingAgent/README.md

 ## Quick Start

-1. Build the Docker image
-Run in the project root:

-docker build -t meeting-assistant-frontend .

-2. Run the container and map the port:

-docker run -p 5173:5173 meeting-assistant-frontend

-Then open http://localhost:5173 in your browser.
+1. Simply run ./start.sh

 ## How to Apply Code Changes

-Rebuild and restart the container after changes
+Rerun and restart